ForestOfLight/skyoobguide/docs/cosmetic.md

 Elder Mask
 {: .label .label-green }

-{: .new }
-> This entry has been added for the 0.19.1 patch!

 This will let you turn your mask completely black!
 It's a nice visual glitch others can see.
 The idea is simple: use the broken state of an elder mask on a mask that isn't an elder mask.

 <div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/n5piz6?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>

 1. Equip a broken elder mask.
 (If you need to break one, just get hit by a krill or some crabs until it breaks.)
-1. Use a spell that replaces your mask.
+2. Use a spell that replaces your mask.
-1. Watch your mask turn black!
+3. Watch your mask turn black!

 {: .note }
 > Sometimes other players will see a broken version while you see an unbroken version if you're wearing a mask that's broken only partially.
 To get it consistent on both screens make sure you're wearing an fully broken one!